ZoomQuiet/ZoomQuiet.io/content/IMHO/Mongo-Collections-Embedded.md

 When someone is approaching MongoDB from the SQL world, a very common confusion regarding database structure is when to use embedded documents, and when to create an entirely new collection.
 This distinction is very important because, although MongoDB is schemaless in nature, whether or not an element of your database is structured as embedded documents or a separate collection will change your code a fair amount.
 Making this change later on can represent a fair amount of work, so it helps to get this right the first time.

-There is no “right answer” to this question, as it depends entirely on the situation at hand.
+There is no "right answer" to this question, as it depends entirely on the situation at hand.
 The natural tendency of people coming from the SQL world is to stick everything in separate collections, but often this is very unnecessary and will cause serious performance impacts.
 However, mistakenly placing something within another document may lead to pain further down the road.

 A set of rules I have found useful is to ask yourself the following questions: